December 12th is Poinsettia Day and Ding-A-Ling Day.

 Did you know that on this day in 1899, the first case of the bubonic plague was announced in Honolulu?
 It had arrived on rats aboard a ship that had sailed from pandemic-stricken Asia.

-Keep reading for more facts about December 12
+Keep reading for more interesting facts about December 12th in history!

 The deepest point of land was identified.